BrandArrowLeftBack to Insights

 Solar PV generation exceeds coal in all scenarios, including Least Cost, a theoretically unconstrained scenario optimised purely around system costs that allows new coal plants to be built post-2030 regardless of the emissions impact.
 By 2050, solar PV generation exceeds coal by 23% under Least Cost, and by more than 10x under Net Zero by 2060.

-Nuclear power starts to penetrate the mix from 2040 in all FEO scenarios except for Least Cost (unconstrained).
+Nuclear power starts to penetrate the mix from 2040 in all TransitionZero scenarios except for Least Cost (unconstrained).
 By 2050, Indonesia will have between 12 GW and 21 GW of reactors in operation providing between 705 GWh and 1,247 GWh per annum (7% to 12% share of generation).

-There are remarkably few differences in the 2050 power mix under each scenario modelled by FEO.
+There are remarkably few differences in the 2050 power mix under each scenario modelled by TransitionZero.
 In all cases, Indonesia embraces solar PV as the least-cost power source, backed up by significant amounts of battery storage and some combined cycle gas turbine (CCGT) capacity.

 Location, location, location